Our Mission: To enhance the quality of life in the North Florida community through the promotion and support of charitable giving.

 - We do not seek to compete with nonprofit organizations or investment professionals.

-The Foundation serves a ten county area in North Florida; Franklin, Gadsden, Gulf, Jackson, Jefferson, Leon, Liberty, Madison, Taylor, and Wakulla.
+The Foundation serves an eleven county area in North Florida; Calhoun, Franklin, Gadsden, Gulf, Jackson, Jefferson, Leon, Liberty, Madison, Taylor, and Wakulla.

 In 1995, members of the Tallahassee Regional Estate Planning Council began exploring the possibility of establishing a community foundation for the benefit of the North Florida area.
 By the end of 1997, the Community Foundation was incorporated, obtained 501(c)(3) status from the Internal Revenue Service and received its first gift.
 The Community Foundation is grateful to the estate-planning professionals below for their foresight and steadfast commitment to establishing the Foundation for the benefit of the community for generations to come.